craftcms/docs/docs/2.x/plugins/element-actions.md

 * As a custom trigger in the toolbar
 * As an option tucked inside the menu at the end of the toolbar

 The choice is up to the Element Action class.
-If <api:Craft\getTriggerHtml()> returns anything, then whatever it returns will show up the toolbar; otherwise a new option will be added to the menu for you, labeled with whatever <api:Craft\getName()> returns.
+If <craft2:Craft\BaseElementAction::getTriggerHtml()> returns anything, then whatever it returns will show up the toolbar; otherwise a new option will be added to the menu for you, labeled with whatever `getName()` returns.

 ## Example 1: Custom Trigger